Quantum Subdivision Capacities and Continuous-time Quantum Coding: The decoupling approach to quantum coding

 \end{proof}

 With proving the above theorem we are finished, because Theorem \ref{thm:ID-Tradeoff} guarantees the existence of decoding quantum channels such that the limit in equation (\ref{equ:limitQuantCap}) holds.
-Thus it is proved that any rate $R < I^{\text{coh}}\lb \omega^{A'A} ,\i_{A'}\otimes \Tm^{A\ra B}\rb$ is achievable.
+By the above argument we proved that any rate $R < I^{\text{coh}}\lb \omega^{A'A} ,\i_{A'}\otimes \Tm^{A\ra B}\rb$ is achievable.

 The general form of the decoding operation can also be obtained more directly ~\cite{Dupuis2010}, by using Uhlmann's theorem~\cite{Uhlmann1976}.
 For later convenience we state the following

 \begin{lem}[see ~\cite{Dupuis2010}] Let $\Tm:\M_{d_A}\ra \M_{d_B}$ denote a quantum channel, with complementary channel $\Tm^{c}:\M_{d_A}\ra \M_{d_E}$ and $\epsilon >0$.
 If there exists a quantum state $\sigma^E\in\D_{d_E}$ such that for any quantum state $\rho^{RA}\in\D\lb\C^{d_R}\otimes \C^{d_A}\rb$